visaplan/js.urlsplit/README.rst

 visaplan.js.urlsplit
 ====================

-This is a simple Zope / Plone integration of the `urlSplit.js`_ Javascript tool.
+This is a simple Zope / Plone integration of the `urlSplit.js`_ Javascript tool which provides a ``urlSplit(url_string)`` function.

 Features
 --------

-- Makes available both the comprssed and uncompressed versions of ``urlSplit.js``
+- Makes available both the compressed and uncompressed versions of ``urlSplit.js``
 - Adds the compressed version to the Javascript registry

 Documentation
 -------------

-For the Javascript functonality, please see `urlSplit.js`.
+For the Javascript functionality, please see `urlSplit.js`.

 Installation